 What's the Difference between RDS.A and RDS.B?

-There’s quite a few things that make RDS.A fundamentally different compared to RDS.B — because of this we’ll start with what’s the same.
-Both shares represent and equal share in Shell as a company, and has equal rights in regards to dividend distributions.
+There are quite a few things that make RDS.A fundamentally different compared to RDS.B — because of this we’ll start with what’s the same.
+Both shares represent an equal share in Shell as a company and have equal rights in regards to dividend distributions.

 However there’s another big difference that, at the time of writing this article, makes RDS.B cheaper than RDS.A — Namely that RDS.A shares have first-serve rights when it comes to a bankruptcy or liquidation scenario.
 This means that RDS.B holders will not get a dime or any real value until all RDS.A shareholders have gotten any assets/value that remained upon bankruptcy.
 Due to the oil issues that occurred during the pandemic some people fear bankruptcy, and thus the normal RDS.A being cheaper than RDS.B flipped.